kaki-lang/kaki/docs/tutorial/control-flow.md

 ## Return

-Consider a function, `double`, that doubles its argument, is created below.
+Consider a simple function, `double`, that doubles its argument, as created
+below:

 ```kaki
 fn double(x) {